-Detached leaves can rapidly deteriorate, especially in warm weather, therefore overnight shipping the samples the day of collection is highly recommended.
+Detached leaves can rapidly deteriorate, especially in warm weather, therefore overnight shipping of the samples on the day of collection is highly recommended.
 Samples can also be dropped-off at MSU Plant & Pest Diagnostics' receiving area on campus.
 Samples should be kept cool until shipping, ideally in a refrigerator.
 As necessary, samples can be refrigerated for up to 48 hours.